Account

 After you pass, if you leave your home or property to a family member in your will and your estate does not exceed your unified federal gift and estate tax exemption, then, typically, there should be no tax obligation.
 The home's value at the time of the transfer is its current market value, so there are no capital gains taxes, and it will be exempt from estate taxes.
 Gifting your home or a property during your lifetime is different though.

 If you gift a home prior to your death, the same unified federal gift and estate tax exemption applies, but the tax consequences are much different.
 In this case, a property may be reassessed, and the tax basis for the gifted home will be based on your original purchase price, which will mean more capital gains taxes.
-If you have legal questions about the process or potential consequences of gifting property, don't hesitate to ask a lawyer, as doing so may save thousands of dollars in tax liabilities and prevent costly mistakes.
+If you have legal questions about the process or potential consequences of gifting property, don't hesitate to ask a Legal Pro, as doing so may save thousands of dollars in tax liabilities and prevent costly mistakes.

 Can I live in my home after gifting it?